 During their final semester, students pursuing the non-thesis option must

 successfully complete a demonstration project.
 The demonstration project will require

 the student to write an independent research paper that outlines solutions to a

 given scenario.
 After completion and submission of the paper, the student will

 meet with a panel of three faculty members where an assessment of the paper will

 be given (“Pass”, “Revise and Resubmit”, “Fail”).
 See the Principal Graduate

-Adviser for more information regarding the comprehensive exam option.
+Adviser for more information regarding the demonstration project option.